funnut/5challenge/3_lisq/lisq_readme.md

 # About

-From Polish *"lisek / foxie"* – lisq is a lightweight and open-source note-taking app that works with `.txt` files.
+From Polish *"lisek / foxie"* – lisq is a lightweight and opensource note-taking app that works with `.txt` files.

 # Commands